-Due to the purpose and objectives of the Associate Degree Nursing Program, the requirements for admission to the program differ from the general admission requirements.
+Due to the purpose and objectives of the Associate Degree Nursing Program, the requirements for admission to the program differ from the general admission requirements for NWCC.
 Meeting the minimum standards for admission to the college does not guarantee admission to the Nursing Program.
 The number of students admitted each semester is dependent upon educational resources available to the school.
 Two classes are admitted each year.
 The fall class is notified of acceptance in March, and the spring class is notified of acceptance in October each year.
-Application forms for admission to the Associate Degree Nursing Program are available online on the College's website at www.northwestms.edu.
-Applications are ONLY accepted between January 1-February 15 for the fall semester and between August 1-September 15 for the spring semester.
-Applications must be resubmitted each semester for reconsideration.
+Application forms for admission to the Associate Degree Nursing Program are available online on the College's website (www.northwestms.edu).